Skip to contents

 Introduction

-package started off as a set of wrappers for the visualization of epigenomics data (in particular ATAC/ChIP-seq), meant to facilitate the teaching of regulatory genomics through hands-on exploration of such data.
-It has now evolved into a set of tools around this task, including missing R-based alternatives for some important steps and a more unified interface.
+Bioconductor offers powerful packages for the analysis and visualization of (epi)genomic data, however they are often not always easy to approach for users without an extensive bioinformatics background.
+The epiwraps package started off as a set of wrappers for the visualization of epigenomics data (in particular ATAC/ChIP-seq -like data), meant to facilitate the teaching of regulatory genomics through hands-on exploration of such data.
+It has now evolved into a set of tools presenting a smoother and more unified interface.

 Overview